Coal in Ukraine: Coal reserves

-Ukraine's coal reserves are estimated at 60 billion tonnes, of which 23 billion are proven and probable, and 10 billion tonnes are economically extractable.
+A 1996 World Bank report estimated Ukraine's coal reserves at 52 billion tonnes, of which 23 billion were proven and probable, and 10 billion tonnes were deemed economically extractable.
+It added: "Ukraine has practically unlimited supply of coal.
+However, a large portion of the reserves appear to be uneconomic.
+The geological reasons for the high costs and the low productivity are great depth, high temperature, frequent gas outbursts and thin coal seams."
 In 2013, according to the Ukrainian mining trade union, coal constituted 95% of Ukraine's domestic energy resources.
 As of 2022, Ukraine had the sixth-largest coal reserves in the world.